threefoldfoundation/threefold_data/content/blog/how_it_works/how_it_works.md

 Essentially, the ThreeFold Token is the medium of exchange on the new internet.
 So, if a developer wants to build something (e.g. a website or an app) or a user wants to store something (e.g. photos), he/she/they use(s) ThreeFold Tokens.

 ### Need more answers?

 We hope that helps explains things.
 Obviously there is [a whole wiki](https://wiki.threefold.io) to dive in to.
-If you don’t find what you’re looking for, please reach out to marketing@threefold.io and we’ll make sure we get it added.
+If you don’t find what you’re looking for, please ask us on our [forum](https://forum.threefold.io)!